• Free shipping on all orders

 Conclusion

 Sturdy turtle basking areas can be made of anything from egg crates to old aquariums that you no longer use.
-DIY options might not look as pretty as shop-bought options, but they’re incredibly effective.
+DIY options might not look as pretty as shop-bought options, but they are incredibly effective.
 Time, effort, and careful use of tools can be a rewarding challenge, and you can provide your turtle with a spacious and affordable basking platform.
 We hope that this list has given you a few ideas for your own DIY basking platform project to upgrade your turtle’s habitat.

-Featured Image Credit: norberto, Shutterstock
+Featured Image Credit By: norberto, Shutterstock

 Related Articles